Datto Disaster Recovery guide

 Try the simple solution first.
 For example:

-• Is the file you are looking for in the recycle bin?
+- Is the file you are looking for in the recycle bin?

-• Do you have malware or corruption that you can easily fix?
+- Do you have malware or corruption that you can easily fix?

-• Did you try a Windows repair disk?
+- Did you try a Windows repair disk?

-• It is usually quicker and easier to restore to the hardware you are already using, if possible.
+- It is usually quicker and easier to restore to the hardware you are already using, if possible.

-Which restore option makes the most sense?
+Determine which restore option makes the most sense.

 Once you've determined what you are trying to restore and from when, you can decide which restore option will work best.
 The following chart will help you choose the best restore option.

-The following sections provide more detail on each of these restore options
+The following sections provide more detail on each of these restore options.

 File restore (Volume level restore)